-Health and safety is extremely important aspect of this application.
+Health and safety is an extremely important aspect of oil and gas applications.
 Specifically, the process of cartridge changeout.

-When one of the corrosion bi-products, iron sulfide, is exposed to oxygen (as will happen when the filter housing is opened) it converts to iron oxide in a exothermic reaction that can result in auto-ignition of the black powder, the filter, or both.
-The results are plain to see in the short video clip below!
+When one of the corrosion bi-products, iron sulfide, is exposed to oxygen (as will happen when you open the filter housing) it converts to iron oxide in an exothermic reaction that can result in auto-ignition of the black powder, the filter, or both – as seen in this video:

 Working with an experienced filter manufacturer ensures you find the right filtration solution for your requirements.
 This helps to minimise black powder accumulation which, in turn, helps to improve operator safety and reduce costs.